 In order to provide a more seamless and easier experience for younger students, they have the ability to sign into compatible Windows devices with ClassLink QuickCards.

 2. Click the Edit button for your domain.

 3. Click the blue refresh button to generate an API key, if one has not already been generated.
 Copy the API key, as it will be needed later on in the Windows setup.

-For Windows Username and Password, you have two options:
+For Windows Username and Password, you have three options:

 1. LaunchPad Username/Password

-If the users that will be using this feature have logged into the OneClick system previously, then you will want to select OneClick Username and OneClick Password.
+If the users that will be using this feature have logged into the OneClick system previously, then you will want to select LaunchPad Username and LaunchPad Password.